 If you are concerned that yourself or someone you care about is addicted to alcohol, complete our free online alcohol questionnaire and a member of our team will contact you in confidence to offer guidance and advice.

 The only way to stop a physical dependence or addiction to alcohol is to quit drinking and start a process of detoxification.
-An alcohol detox should definitely be carried for any one of the following reasons:
+Alcohol detox should definitely be carried for any one of the following reasons:

 For more information about spotting alcoholism, visit our page which discusses the signs & symptoms of alcoholism.